 Here is a four minute how to video for the online testing procedure.

 Commercial Pesticide Applicator

-A commercial pesticide applicator is a person that charges for pesticide applications(restricted use or general) to other people’s property.
+A private applicator is a person that applies restricted use pesticides to a private property.